Caulerpa Species on the West Coast

 If any seaweed suspected to be Caulerpa is found on fishing gear, anchoring gear, or vessels, it should be removed, carefully bagged (because even the smallest fragment has the potential to regenerate into a new plant), and reported.

-Description: Caulerpa taxifolia is bright green, with feathery, fern-like fronds that extend upward from a main stem.
+Bright green, with feathery, fern-like fronds that extend upward from a main stem

-Distribution: Caulerpa taxifolia is native to tropical waters, including the Caribbean, Indo-Pacific, and Red Sea.
-Infestations of the aquarium strain have been found in the Mediterranean Sea, Australia, and California.
+Native to tropical waters, including the Caribbean, Indo-Pacific, and Red Sea; aquarium strain infestations have been found in the Mediterranean Sea, Australia, and California

-Growth: The aquarium strain of Caulerpa taxifolia has the ability to form a dense carpet on any surface including rock, sand, and mud.
-It is capable of extremely rapid growth, up to one half inch per day (1.27 cm/day).
+Has the ability to form a dense carpet on any surface including rock, sand, and mud; capable of extremely rapid growth, up to one half inch per day (1.27 cm/day)

-Depth: Caulerpa taxifolia can grow in shallow coastal lagoons as well as in deeper ocean waters, possibly to depths of greater than 150 feet (nearly 50 meters).
+Can grow in shallow coastal lagoons as well as in deeper ocean waters, possibly to depths of greater than 150 feet (nearly 50 meters)

-Ecological Risks: Plant and animal diversity and abundance are reduced where Caulerpa taxifolia has invaded.
+Plant and animal diversity and abundance are reduced where Caulerpa has invaded.
 The aquarium strain has been documented to displace native vegetation, particularly seagrass beds, and become the dominant plant life.

 For a visual guide, please see the Guide to 9 Banned Species of Caulerpa in California.